ChristopherMulwa/Bash_Scripts/README.md

 Other Considerations
 --------------------
-There should not be any spaces around the '=' sign.
+-->There should not be any spaces around the '=' sign.